gutma-org/flight-logging-protocol-development/Flight_logging_protocol.md

 ### Geospatial Data

-Geospatial data must be described using a geometry object as defined in the GeoJSON specification with the following specific requirements
+Geospatial data must be described using a geometry object as defined in the GeoJSON specification with the following specific requirements:

-Using the default CRS - geographic coordinate reference system, using the WGS84 datum, and with longitude and latitude units of decimal degrees.
+1. Using the default CRS - geographic coordinate reference system, using the WGS84 datum, and with longitude and latitude units of decimal degrees.

-Bounding box is not expected.
+2. Bounding box is not expected.

-Latitude and Longitude should not be specified to more than 8 decimal places.
+3. Latitude and Longitude should not be specified to more than 8 decimal places.
 This gives an accuracy of approximately 1.1 mm at the equator making any further digits superfluous.

 ### Distances